 Here, a 51-year-old quadriplegic sued a nursing home after he developed bed sores following a five-month stay at the center.
-He claimed that prior to entering the home he did not have any bed sores but that once there they arose and advanced to an advanced stage that eventually became septic.
+He claimed that before entering the home, he did not have any bed sores but that once there, they arose and advanced to an advanced stage that eventually became septic.

-After discovering the presence and spread of this disease, he moved to another nursing home and then eventually to his personal residence where his wife managed his care.
+After discovering the presence and spread of this disease, he moved to another nursing home and eventually to his residence, where his wife managed his care.

 Hiring a Chicago Nursing Home Bed Sore Lawyer

-Most bedsore lawsuits against nursing homes claim that nursing staff did not do an adequate job caring for the patient.
-While the underlying reasons may be complex, under-staffing and inadequate training of staff are recurring themes in lawsuits.
+Most bedsore lawsuits against nursing homes claim that nursing staff did not adequately care for the patient.
+While the underlying reasons may be complex, understaffing and inadequate staff training are recurring themes in lawsuits.

-Our law firm is currently representing clients in Cook County, DuPage County, Kane County, Lake County, Will County, Aurora, Naperville, Orland Park, and Schaumburg.
+Our law firm currently represents clients in Cook County, DuPage County, Kane County, Lake County, Will County, Aurora, Naperville, Orland Park, and Schaumburg.

-Rosenfeld Injury Lawyers LLC can evaluate all sensitive information in your bed sores case and advise you of your legal rights, with an emphasis on timely and effective resolution of your case.
+Rosenfeld Injury Lawyers LLC can evaluate all sensitive information in your bedsores case and advise you of your legal rights, emphasizing the timely and effective resolution of your case.